Updates are as of July 18, 2022

-The total amount raise for all fire relief efforts from March through June 16 is $1.1 million.
-Around half of this has been granted out so far, and the remainder will be granted in the coming weeks and months for rebuilding and repair projects.
+The total amount raise for all fire relief efforts from March through July 18 is $1.2 million.
+Remaining funds will be granted in the coming weeks and months for rebuilding and repair projects.
 The URA is leading disaster response for both the Eastland Complex fires and Mesquite Heat, and their crews are still conducting assessments in both regions to prioritize meeting needs for people in the most vulnerable situations first.

 We are indescribably grateful to everyone who has donated to support all of the communities affected by these devastating fires, and we are thankful for the volunteer firefighters who worked tirelessly to keep people safe.